-(d) The specified minimum yield stress of faceplates, F_y , shall not be less than 50 ksi (350 MPa) nor more than 65 ksi (450 MPa).
+- (d) The specified minimum yield stress of faceplates, Fy, shall not be less than 50 ksi (350 MPa) nor more than 65 ksi (450 MPa). - (e) The specified compressive strength of the concrete, $f'c$ , shall not be less than 4 ksi (28 MPa) nor more than 8 ksi (55 MPa).
+Lightweight concrete shall not be used.

-- (e) The specified compressive strength of the concrete, f'c , shall not be less than 4 ksi (28 MPa) nor more than 8 ksi (55 MPa).
-Lightweight concrete shall not be used. - (f) The faceplates of SC walls shall be nonslender as specified in Section N9.1.3. - (g) Composite action shall be provided between faceplates and concrete using steel anchors in accordance with Section N9.1.4. - (h) The opposite faceplates shall be tied to each other in accordance with the tie requirements specified in Section N9.1.5. - (i) For faceplates with holes, the effective rupture strength per unit width, F_uA{sn} , shall be greater than the yield strength per unit width, F_yA_s , where A_s is the gross area of the faceplates per unit width and A{sn} is the net area of the faceplates per unit width. - (j) Faceplates shall have the same nominal thickness, t_p , and specified minimum yield stress, F_v . - (k) Steel ribs, if applicable, shall be embedded into the concrete no more than the lesser of 6 in.
+- (f) The faceplates of SC walls shall be nonslender, as specified in Section N9.1.3. - (g) Composite action shall be provided between faceplates and concrete using steel anchors, in accordance with Section N9.1.4. - (h) The opposite faceplates shall be tied to each other, in accordance with the tie requirements specified in Section N9.1.5. - (i) For faceplates with holes, the effective rupture strength per unit width, $F_u A{sn}$ , shall be greater than the yield strength per unit width, $F_y A_s$ ,

+$A_s$ = gross area of the faceplates per unit width, in./ft (mm/m)

+$A{sn}$ = net area of the faceplates per unit width, in./ft (mm/m)

+- (j) Faceplates shall have the same nominal thickness, $t_p$ , and specified minimum yield stress, $F_y$ . - (k) Steel ribs, if applicable, shall be embedded into the concrete no more than the lesser of 6 in.
 (150 mm) or the embedment depth of the steel anchor minus 2 in.
 (50 mm).
-The ribs shall be welded to the faceplates and anchored in the concrete to develop 100% of their nominal yield strength. - (1) Splices between faceplates shall be welded using complete-joint-penetration groove welds, or bolted to develop the nominal yield strength of the two (spliced) faceplates.
+The ribs shall be welded to the faceplates and anchored in the concrete to develop 100% of their nominal yield strength. - Splices between faceplates shall be welded using complete-joint-penetration (CJP) groove welds or bolted to develop the nominal yield strength of the two (spliced) faceplates.